 Every pupil and student at St Dominic’s is unique; we celebrate difference and accept you as you are.
 We work with you to ensure that your work is tailored to meet your needs and ensure you make the best possible progress.

 St Dominic’s recognises it is essential to consult with pupils and students and there are a number of ways in which you can contribute to planning, target setting, monitoring and evaluation, including: annual reviews, PLP targets, and sessions with your tutor, therapist, or behaviour and inclusion link worker.
-You can also contribute to Student Voice and, if you are a boarder, you can contribute to Residential Area Meetings.
+You can also contribute to Student Voice.

 If you are worried you can speak to any adult; we are all here to help and support you.
 All members of staff are trained in safeguarding and will listen to you if you are worried.
-We have a team of one Designated Safeguarding Leads (DSL) and eight Designated Safeguarding Officers (DSO) who are here to keep you safe.
-If you wanted to speak to an adult outside of St Dominic’s we have an independent visitor who you can contact.
+We have a team of one Designated Safeguarding Lead (DSL), 3 Deputy DSOs and ten Designated Safeguarding Officers (DSO) who are here to keep you safe.

 The school assesses progress on an ongoing basis and tracks progress half-termly.
 Your expected rate of progress and learning journey will be discussed and planned with you and your family.

 At St Dominic’s the well-being of our pupils, students and staff is paramount.
-We have a Head of Transition and Wellbeing who works closely with all staff.
 We have a school nurse and many staff members are medication and first aid trained.
-The Behaviour and Inclusion Support Leads are available to all pupils and students and attendance and behavioural difficulties are addressed through the Head of Inclusions, Safeguarding and Wellbeing.
+The Behaviour and Inclusion Support Leads are available to all pupils and students and attendance and behavioural difficulties are addressed through the Vice Principals.

 The majority of staff at St Dominic’s are experienced, knowledgeable and well qualified.
 New members of staff are given a full and thorough induction programme and on-going Continuing Professional Development to ensure that all your needs are met and you are able to live a fulfilling, independent life and take your rightful place in Society.